dOrgTech/Ecosystem/scenario-specs/6-daos-are-discoverable.md

-# dOrgs Are Discoverable
+# DAOs Are Discoverable
 ## Description
 TODO: High level description.
-*Users considered: investors, skilled professionals, community members / enthusiasts, dOrg's looking for collaborators (other dOrgs or individuals).*
+*Users considered: investors, skilled professionals, community members / enthusiasts, DAOs looking for collaborators (other DAOs or individuals).*
-* Search for a dOrgs (togglable discoverability).
+* Search for DAO (togglable discoverability).
-  * ex: Search for a dOrg of graphic designers.
+  * ex: Search for a DAO of graphic designers.
-  * Search using our dApp, or find a dOrg through a search engine (support SEO).
+  * Search using our dApp, or find a DAO through a search engine (support SEO).
-* Search for "help wanted" postings from dOrgs.
+* Search for "help wanted" postings from DAOs.
   * ex: Front-end engineer looking for work.
-* Allow dOrgs to post to a global feed, similar to twitter.
+* Allow DAOs to post to a global feed, similar to twitter.
-  * ex: dOrg "Foo" has a new release and wants to post a video explaining it.
+  * ex: DAO "Foo" has a new release and wants to post a video explaining it.

 ## Motivation
 TODO: Explain the motivation behind enabling this scenario.

-## Examples
+## Example Scenarios
 TODO: Show a few different examples of what this scenario might look like.

 ## Supporting Data